 Technical challenges

 One of the initial obstacles in developing EHRs was the lack of interoperability among various systems.
-Different healthcare organizations and providers used a number of technologies and formats from a number of vendors, making it difficult to share and exchange patient information.
+Different healthcare organizations and providers used numerous technologies and formats from various vendors, making it difficult to share and exchange patient information.
 In some cases, this is still the case.

-Efforts have been made to standardize medical terminologies and coding systems, such as the International Classification of Diseases (ICD) and the Systematized Nomenclature of Medicine (SNOMED), to facilitate data exchange, but other efforts are required.
+Efforts have been made to standardize medical terminologies and coding systems, such as the International Classification of Diseases (ICD-10) and the Systematized Nomenclature of Medicine (SNOMED), to facilitate and streamline data exchange.
+For those new to medical coding, there are many “ICD 10 coding explained” resources available online.
+These resources are invaluable in understanding how these systems work.
+However, additional efforts are still required to achieve full interoperability.

 Privacy and security concerns